devonlee111/stonks/README.md

 Modes:
  - train: trains a new model with given parameters
- - predict: use existing model with given parameters for a single prediction n days in the future
+ - predict: use existing model with given parameters for a single prediction n days in the future (will train a new model first if one does not exist)
- - forecast: use existing model with given parameters for predictions from now until n days in the future
+ - forecast: use existing model with given parameters for predictions from now until n days in the future (will train a new model first if one does not exist)

  Additional Arguments:
   - --crush: crush the price data to a normalized range of 0 - 100